pocha/terminal-codelearn/README.md

 This starts the Terminal server.
 To be able to see the Terminal in action, the *demo-app* directory is included.

-Inside *app/controller/terminals_controller.rb*, change "pocha" to the linux username of your PC

-	def current_user
-		"pocha"
-	end

 Open another terminal & run rails server from inside demo-app

 	cd demo-app